Broken Top Loop Day 3

 South Sister Summit to Tam McArthur Trailhead

-Over night, I had been the only person at the summit of South Sister.
-By 5:30am there were a dozen people ready to enjoy the sunrise spectacle.
+Overnight, I had the summit to myself, but by 5:30 a.m., a dozen people had gathered to witness the spectacle.
 It was worth it.
 It always is.

-I had the luxury of making breakfast and enjoying a nice cup of coffee while slowly breaking down my tent and campsite.
-By 7:00am I started making my way down the summit the mountain, but not before I stopped at the true summit for one last view.
+I enjoyed the luxury of a leisurely morning—making breakfast, savoring a cup of coffee, and slowly breaking down my tent.
+By 7:00 a.m., I began my descent, but not before one final stop at the true summit for a last, lingering view.

-I crossed paths with two other Mazamas climbers who had just arrived at the summit a few minutes earlier.
-We chatted for a bit and talked about our separate adventures, and soon I was back on my way down.
+On my way down, I crossed paths with two Mazamas climbers who had just reached the summit.
+We exchanged stories about our separate adventures before I continued my journey.

-At the summit crater of South SIster, I stopped to admire one of the many wildflowers that seemed to be growing out of bare rock.
+I briefly stopped to admire one of the many wildflowers that seemed to be growing out of bare rock.

 “Courage is found in unlikely places.” - JRR Tolkien

-Once I made my way down the first 1400ft of elevation from the summit crater, I was back at Lewis Tarn.
-I stopped to refill my water and take a short break.
-Looking out on the ridge line, I couldn’t help but notice the conga line of climbers making their way up the mountain.
-The summit was about to get a lot more busy than the solitude I had experienced over night.
+Once I descended the first 1,400 feet from the summit crater, I found myself back at Lewis Tarn.
+I paused to refill my water and take in the view.
+Below me, a conga line of climbers made their way up the mountain, a sharp contrast to the recent solitude I enjoyed.

-From here, I continued on down into unfamiliar territory for me.
-I made my way down the mountain towards the Green Lakes route to the East face of South Sister.
-This led me directly into Green Lakes where I had camped just two nights prior.
+From there, I ventured into unfamiliar territory, following the Green Lakes route down the east face of South Sister.
+This trail led me back to Green Lakes, where I had camped just two nights before.

-Green Lakes was bustling with people.
-Backpackers and day hikers, people, pets, and wildlife rejoicing in the sunny weather.
-I made my way around Green Lakes.
-The tree cover was nice in the early morning sun, and a cool breeze kept the temperature in check.
+The area was now bustling with life—backpackers, day hikers, pets, and wildlife all enjoying the sunny weather.
+I skirted around Green Lakes, grateful for the tree cover and the cool breeze that kept the morning temperatures in check.

-At this point, the weather was hotter by the minute.
-Exhaustion was setting in, along with tired legs and feet.
-I reminded myself to stay hydrated as I passed through the long sections of burned down trees on the North Side of Broken Top.
+As the day wore on, the heat intensified.
+My legs and feet grew tired, and I reminded myself to stay hydrated as I passed through the long stretches of burned trees on the North side of Broken Top.

-I caught one last view of the mountains before caught views of cars in the forest road, and the last stretch towards the Tam McArthur Trailhead.
+Finally, I caught a last glimpse of the mountains before the sight of cars in the forest road signaled the end of my trek.

 South+Sister+Summit+to+Tam+McArthur+Trailhead